(nok-tŭr′năl) [L. nocturnus, belonging to the night, at night] Pert. to or occurring in the night. SEE: diurnal. See words beginning with nyct-.

 Heberden n.
 SEE: Heberden nodes.

 lymph n.
 A small encapsulated lymphoid organ that filters lymph.
 Lymph nodes are found at junctions or branches along the lymphatic vessels.
 They are sites where immune responses can be generated through the interaction of antigens, macrophages, dendritic cells, and lymphocytes.
 SYN: conglobate gland; lymph gland.
 SEE: illus.; immune response; inflammation; lymph; lymphocyte.
 Lymph nodes are 0.1 to 2.5 cm long kidney-shaped aggregates of lymphocytes and macrophages embedded in a reticulum composed of thin collagen fibers.
 At each lymph node, an artery enters through a surface indentation (the hilum) alongside an exiting vein and an exiting (efferent) lymphatic vessel; a number of afferent lymphatic vessels enter the lymph node at other sites.
 Inside lymph nodes, lymph slowly flows through endothelial sinuses lined by lymphocytes and macrophages.
 Macrophages remove macromolecules, particles, debris, and microorganisms from the lymph stream.
-Lymphocytes and antibodies move through the walls of the sinuses ...
+Lymphocytes and antibodies ...